 It’s obviously far from a traditional NFL season, what with the coronavirus pandemic and social activism abounding.
 But something special is happening in Sin City, because it finally got its own NFL team, the Las Vegas Raiders.
 And sports betting in Nevada may never be the same because of it, especially during football season.

-An NFL team in the sports betting capital of Las Vegas is a perfect union
+An NFL team in sports betting capital Las Vegas is a perfect union

-For decades, the four major sports leagues have displayed reluctance in establishing a franchise in Las Vegas.
+For decades, the four major sports leagues have displayed reluctance to establish a franchise in Las Vegas.
 To no one’s surprise, their go-to argument surrounded the integrity of games and potential distractions that loom.
 (We also can’t ignore the leagues’ long-time stance against sports betting, which is only implied with the “integrity” justification.)

 Despite the leagues’ long-lasting hesitance, Vegas is officially a pro city.
 And if the short history of the Golden Knights is any indication, pairing the NFL with Vegas is a match made in heaven.
-A perfect marriage, Benson agreed.
+It’s a perfect marriage, Benson agreed.

 This stems from the area establishing itself as a viable professional city, of course.
 But Benson argued that the rapid expansion and acceptance (even reluctant acceptance) of legalized sports betting “have definitely helped legitimize” Las Vegas.
 And the Raiders wasted little time finding an official sports betting partner, as the franchise entered into an agreement with BetMGM.